wesleytian/wesleytian.com/posts/startup.md

 This depends a lot on the company, but in my experience, if you join a company early enough and build up trust with your managers/founder(s), then you will have a large say in how you are managed.
 You are able to provide feedback that they value and take to heart.

-Additionally, like Chip mentioned, there is a good chance that your own management skills will come into play if the company contiues growing.
+Additionally, like Chip mentioned, there is a good chance that your own management skills will come into play if the company continues growing.
 If you think your company has bad management and you're a manager, even if it's of 1 or 2 people, then it's on you.
 Listen to your employees, value them, treat them fairly, and have their interests at heart.
 If they're unsatisfied, then it will ultimately affect the company culture and growth.
 These are things that any communicative and empathetic person can learn, even if they are a recent grad or new to management.

-I will agree that they may not have the best advice for how you can grow your career/what skills you're lacking due to a lack of personal experience though.
+I will agree that they may not have the best advice for how you can grow your career/what skills you're lacking due to a lack of personal experience, though.

 <a name="reason6"></a>